lemmyz4n3771/MalMacro-Doc-Generator/README.md

 One general way to gain a foothold on a user's machine in a red-teaming engagement is the use of delivering a document that has a macro enabled that executes a command, which is triggered upon the user opening the document.
 This program generates one such document in ODT format (I may add Word, Excel and ODS documents later).

 ### Update
-Malmacro now supports commands of arbitrary length.
+MalMacro now supports commands of arbitrary length.
 This has particular application to obfuscated powershell commands, which can be extremely lengthy.

 Examples: